Rubru94/tfm-springboot/README.md

 ## CD - Flux

-### Requisitos
+### Requirements

-- **Helm** , that will allow you to package and manage your *Kubernetes* applications.
+- **Helm**, that will allow you to package and manage your *Kubernetes* applications.
 Version equal to or greater than v3.1.1.

-- **fluxctl** , version equal to or greater than v1.19.0, which will allow us to access the FluxCD service installed in the *Kubernetes* cluster.
+- **fluxctl**, on version equal to or greater than v1.19.0, which will allow us to access the FluxCD service installed in the *Kubernetes* cluster.

 ***